C7C8/cs4341-csp/REPORT.md

 It does appear to struggle with the "hard" examples given (at the time of this writing I'm running it on hard4 and it hasn't found a solution in about 20 minutes).

+To analyze the difference between forward checking only and all heuristics (it's technically impossible to disable all forward checking in this implementation), I wrote a script that tested on inputs 1-23 (25 is impossible, 26 and 24 take forever to run without heuristics) 5 times with heuristics enabled, 5 times without, then output the results to files (data.csv and data2.csv).

+I ran a paired, 2-tailed t-test on the data and obtained p=0.36 for the first and p=0.34 for the second, suggesting that the differences here are *not* statistically significant.
+However, this is also with the two hardest cases removed, and "dumb" mode with no heuristics is much, much more vulnerable to taking thousands of milliseconds to compute, whereas with heuristics everything is calculated in under a second.
+All things considered, I still believe that running with heuristics is more optimal than running without.

 ## Design Overview
 ### Data structures